SSProve/ssprove/DOC.md

     ⦃ post ⦄.
 ```

-Here we have an additional `Tracks ℓ pre` condition which states that `ℓ` should
+Here we have an additional `Syncs ℓ pre` condition which states that `ℓ` should
 point to the same value on both sides (or more precisely that this should be
 ensured by the precondition `pre`). `exact _` (type-class inference) or
 `ssprove_invariant` should deal with it.